Deptford Dockyard: The Victualling Yard

 In the 17th century a Victualling Yard was established, independent of but adjacent to the main dockyard, to supply and victual the navy's warships.
 In 1743 the Victualling Commissioners took the decision to move their main depot to Deptford from Tower Hill, and they embarked on the construction of new facilities on the site: a cooperage, storehouses, slaughterhouses and facilities for baking and brewing.
+After a series of fires the yard was comprehensively rebuilt to a cohesive plan in the 1780s.
 In 1858 it was renamed the Royal Victoria Victualling Yard.
+As well as directly supplying ships in the Thames and the Medway, Deptford served as the main supply and manufacturing depot for the other Victualling Yards both at home and abroad.

-The Victualling Yard continued in operation for almost a century after the closure of the dockyard, dedicated to the manufacture and storage of food, drink, clothing and furniture for the navy.
+The Royal Victoria Victualling Yard continued in operation for almost a century after the closure of the dockyard, dedicated to the manufacture and storage of food, drink, clothing and furniture for the navy.
 It closed in 1961 and a council estate was built on the site.
 A number of its buildings and other features were retained and can still be seen in and around the Pepys Estate, mostly dating from the 1770-80s.

+The Transport Yard

+The Commissioners of the Board of Transport had their headquarters in Westminster, just off Canon Row; but they also maintained an office at Deptford which played a key role in the practical administration of their work.
+This involved providing such ships as might be required by the Army, the Navy, the Ordnance Board, the Commissariat, the Victualling Commissioners and others for the overseas transport of troops, horses, stores, supplies, ammunition and artillery (e.g. to a distant theatre of war, anchorage or military base).
+As well as procuring ships (merchant vessels) for the task, the Transport Office was responsible for seeing that they were skippered, crewed, loaded and prepared for the voyage (as well as managing the logistics of their ongoing and return voyages, and any manoeuvres that might be required in the interim).
+In 1808–09, during the Napoleonic Wars, the Board was managing a fleet of over a thousand vessels.
+For certain periods of time it also had responsibility for wounded servicemen and for prisoners of war.

+For the most part, vessels required by the Transport Board were chartered, and the contract usually stipulated that they be brought to Deptford in the first instance to be presented there to the Board's representatives.
+The office at Deptford was staffed by a Resident Agent, an Inspecting Agent, a Shipwright Officer and a Storekeeper; these worked closely with the Master Shipwright and other officers of the Dockyard to inspect, value and prepare the ships for service.
+The Resident Agent corresponded daily with the Transport Board in Westminster, keeping them informed of all ship movements and transactions.